Construction Debris

 A Do-It-Yourself (DIY) construction project is one that is small in scale and done without the help of professionals, like hired workers or a contractor.

-Bags and large or bulky items must be light enough to be lifted by two people and small enough to fit in a garbage truck.
+Large or bulky items – like cabinetry, drywall, siding, sinks, toilets, and tubs – must be light enough to be lifted by two people and small enough to fit into a garbage truck.
+Remove exposed nails and other sharp objects that might cause injury when handled.

 For curbside collection, set out: